srcreigh/srcreigh.github.io/src/blog/drafts/preparing-for-uw-cs-coop.markdown

 ## Your Development Environment
 ### Operating System
-Most of you incoming students use Windows or OSX operating systems on your computers.
+Most of you incoming students use Windows or OS X operating systems on your computers.
 The University of Waterloo (and Liam and I) encourage the use of a Unix-like operating system.
 The reason why Unix-like operating systems are popular for developers is because a lot of really great development tools (text editors, compilers, build tools) are available on them.
 Unix itself is an operating system that was invented a while ago by the same two guys who created the C programming language.

-Mac OSX itself is Unix-based, but Windows is not.
+OS X itself is Unix-based, but Windows is not.
 Linux is a free, Unix-like operating system.
 It is also open-source technology, so there are many branches of it.
 These are called distributions, or &ldquo;distros&rdquo;.
-Those of you that use Mac OSX don&rsquo;t really have to install Linux, as most of the tools available on Linux are also available on OSX.
-However, those of you that use Windows will want to have access to Linux.
+Those of you that use OS X don&rsquo;t really have to install Linux, as most of the tools available on Linux are also available on OS X. However, those of you that use Windows will want to have access to Linux.

 In terms of which Linux distro you should use, I have always had success with [Ubuntu](www.ubuntu.com/), and I have also always heard good things about [Linux Mint](www.linuxmint.com) and [Fedora](fedoraproject.org).
-If you want to dual boot a Linux distro alongside OSX or Windows, you should Google a tutorial: &ldquo;how to dual-boot $DISTRO and $YOUR\_OS&rdquo;.
+If you want to dual boot a Linux distro alongside OS X or Windows, you should Google a tutorial: &ldquo;how to dual-boot $DISTRO and $YOUR\_OS&rdquo;.
 If you run into any issues setting up your wireless internet adapter or your graphics card, this is a fantastic opportunity for you to develop your research skills: Google, Stack Overflow, try something, and repeat if it didn&rsquo;t work.

 ### Scripting, Text Editors, and other tools
 Learning how to use the command line and write bash scripts is a very useful skill.
 Liam, helpfully, has made some [very good notes](http://lihorne.com/course-notes/) for CS246, which is a course at Waterloo that introduces bash scripting and other tools.
 Once you have access to a Unix-like operating system, you should try some of that stuff out.